paul-houser3333/Trales-AlesV2/README.md

 *Our goal is to connect you with the trails and local trail guides in your desired location.

-*Hike Hire is a interactive app that allows a non-native hiker figure out there next hike;as well, as to procure a hiking guide for a multitude of different trails in any given area.
-This app will allow you to create a profile/ log in, and select whether you are a hiking guide or a hiker, that is looking for different trails to take on.
-If you are a hiking guide it allows you to create a profile in order for your services to be procured.
+*Hike Hire is a interactive app that allows a non-native hikers to figure out there next hike; as well, as to procure a hiking guide for a multitude of different trails in any given area.
+This app will allow you to create a profile/ log in, to be a guide and mark trails that you service in order for your services to be procured.

-A fun interaction with this app is being able to type in a city and state, ex (Richmond, VA) and bring up all the local trails within a large radius of Richmond.
+*A fun interaction with this app is being able to type in a city and state, ex (Richmond, VA) and bring up all the local trails and all guides within a large radius of any given city and state

-If you are a hiker you can mark the trail as being hiked and add it to you profile or request a guide for a new trail.
-Which then the app will render local guides and their contact methods.

-A web application intergrating multiple server-side APIs and data that takes a user's search input to populate pins for both trails guide on a  interactive map.
+*This is a web application intergrating multiple server-side APIs and many to many table interactions.
+This allows guides to input and populate pins for trails that they are willing to take potinical clients on and allow hikers to view this on a interactive map.

 https://github.com/paul-houser3333/Trales-AlesV2
 https://shrouded-anchorage-20263.herokuapp.com/    (deployed link)